oeg-upm/Sancus/README.md

 ## Ethereum block retriever

 The **Ethereum Block Retriever** is a component that fetches metadata from Ethereum blocks and lists their transactions.
-It gathers basic information like block number and transaction hashes.
+It gathers basic information like block number and transaction hashes such as:
+- Block number
+- Transaction hashes
+- Timestamp
+- Basic block-related metadata

 ## ABI contract retriever

 The **ABI Contract Retriever** is a component that extracts and provides the Application Binary Interface (ABI) of smart contracts on the Ethereum blockchain.
-It focuses on retrieving the essential interface information that defines how to interact with these contracts.
+It focuses on retrieving the essential interface information that defines how to interact with these contracts, providing:
+- Contract functions
+- Events
+- Parameter types
+- Structural interaction definitions

+This module enables the conversion of contract specifications into semantic vocabularies.

 ## Solidity contract retriever